ProjectMilestonegroupL/MilestoneProject/README.md

 - model (CNN + loss and optimizer + csv submission)
 - model run

+### progression and improvements

+We create our regression model with our Pytorch knowledges and we reached quite early the minimum score required by implementing 3 hidden layers in our NN.
+We choose Adam as optimizer and ReLU as activation function.

+Then, we decided to try using Keras and we saw that it's easier and quicker to make our trainings.

 # Milestone 2 : Tsunami induced building collapse detection

 ### files